2004 NBA Finals: Game 2

-In Game 2, the Lakers had an 8-point lead at halftime, 44–36.
+In Game 2, the Lakers had an 7-point lead at halftime, 43–36.
 However, in the third quarter, the Pistons scored 30 points, cutting the deficit to 68–66.
-Detroit took the lead on a Lindsay Hunter three-pointer, 71–68.
-However, the Lakers went on a 7-0 run to regain the lead with 7:00 remaining in the fourth quarter.
+Detroit took the lead on a Lindsey Hunter three-pointer, 71–68.
+However, the Lakers went on a 7–0 run to regain the lead with 7:00 remaining in the fourth quarter.
 With 47 seconds remaining, Ben Wallace made a putback to give the Pistons a 6-point advantage.
 The next play, Kobe Bryant missed a 3-pointer but O'Neal was there to grab the offensive board and made an and-1 to cut the deficit to 3.
 The Pistons led by three points with 10.9 seconds remaining in the final period.
 Coach Brown wanted to foul a Lakers player where they could get only 2 points rather than 3.
 However, the Pistons' veterans only wanted to intentionally foul O'Neal.
 Kobe Bryant's 3-point shot with 2.1 seconds left in the fourth quarter would force overtime, where the Pistons would make only one two-point field goal (compared to Los Angeles scoring ten points).
 Afterwards, on the team bus back to the airport, Billups told the Pistons' players and coaches, "We're not coming back to L.A."

 Game 3

 In Game 3, the Pistons were on fire to start.
 They started the game on a 10–2 run.
 At halftime, the Pistons led by seven, 39–32.
-The Pistons beat Los Angeles by 20 in their first NBA Finals appearance together at The Palace of Auburn Hills since 1990 to take a 2–1 lead in the series.
+The Pistons beat Los Angeles by 20 in their first NBA Finals appearance together at The Palace of Auburn Hills since 1989 to take a 2–1 lead in the series.
 The 68 points scored by the Lakers set a franchise record for the lowest number of points scored in a playoff game.
 Tayshaun Prince and the Pistons' defense were able to hold Kobe Bryant to 11 points on 4/13 (.308%) shooting, with Bryant going scoreless in the first half.